withsapling/sapling/packages/image/README.md

 # @sapling/image

-A powerful image optimization library for Deno that makes it easy to process and optimize images in various formats and sizes.
+A powerful image optimization library that makes it easy to process and optimize images in various formats and sizes.

 ## Features